 Effects on groundwater in the vicinity of this site were varied, but have shown significant improvement with reference to historical results.
 This has mostly been addressed through the extension of the irrigation disposal system, which reduced the nitrogen loadings.
 Groundwater nitrate levels in MP3 still occasionally exceed drinking water standards, with seasonal peaks observed in winter.
-During the period under review, MP4 also recorded nitrate levels in exceedance of the drinking water standard.
-Despite the improvement that has occurred since the early 1990s, more recent results show increasing nitrate concentrations at these two sites as shown in Figure 8.
+Despite the improvement that has occurred since the early 1990s, more recent results show increasing nitrate concentrations at sites MP3 and MP4 as shown in Figure 7.
 The Council is continuing to work with the consent holder to reduce these peaks.
 Monitoring at MP5, where previous monitoring has shown mounding and contamination of the groundwater, will be continued.
-An additional monitoring bore was installed down gradient of MP5 on 5 November 2019 (during the 2019-2020 monitoring period), to track the movement of contaminants and examine the potential risk to the nearby Wai-inu water supply bore.
+An additional monitoring bore was installed down gradient of MP5 on 5 November 2019, to track the movement of contaminants and examine the potential risk to the nearby Waiinu water supply bore.
+Monitoring of the new bore, MP8, found E. coli in the groundwater.
+Additionally nitrate concentrations in this bore were recorded by the Council as up to 10 g/m3N, and monitoring by Silver Fern Farms recorded concentrations as high as 11.4 g/m3N.
+These nitrate concentrations are higher than those recorded in the up-gradient bore MP5.
+The high nitrate concentrations have exceeded the drinking water standard of 11.3 g/m3N.
+This is a significant cause for concern given that MP8 is approximately 180m from the Wai-inu water supply bore.

-No adverse effects on the surrounding environment were recorded as a result of the discharge of stormwater or the water abstraction from Silver Fern Farms Waitotara site in the 2018-2019 period.
+No adverse effects on the surrounding environment were recorded as a result of the discharge of stormwater or the water abstraction from Silver Fern Farms Waitotara site in the 2019-2020 period.

 In terms of environmental effects from the discharge of emissions to air, localised odours were noted during inspections.
 Odours were not objectionable nor were they detected beyond the boundary.
-No complaints were received from residents at the Wai-inu Beach Settlement.
+No complaints were received from residents at the Wai-inu Beach Settlement during the period under review.